readywebdev/coding-journal/README.md

 ## Mar 7, 2017
 ### 224 total points | 5 day streak | 1 completed skill

-- Completed Functions in JavaScript (Lessons 1 to 3 of Review of Functions in JavaScript)
+- Completed the Functions in JavaScript Course (Lessons 1 to 3 of Review of Functions in JavaScript)
 - Researched Codecademy course history for early-2012 and Code Year
-- Started JavaScript Quick Start Guide (Lessons 1 to 8)
+- Started the JavaScript Quick Start Guide Course (Lessons 1 to 8)

 ## Achievements